JP-Falcon/GG-JointJustice-Unity/.github/contributing.md

 # Contributing

-Given most people volunteer to work on this project, the team want to ensure everyone can contribute as autonomously and efficient as possible.
+Most people volunteer to work on this project, so the team wants to ensure everyone can contribute autonomously and efficiently.
 Please read and follow the guidelines below.
-If you still have questions afterwards, feel free to contact any user under the `Studio Lovelies` role on [Discord](https://discord.gg/cv78xMTHVu).
+If you still have questions, contact any user under the `Studio Lovelies` role on [Discord](https://discord.gg/cv78xMTHVu).

 ## Initial setup